OSLC/developing-oslc-applications/_harp/iotp_adaptor/toolchain-model.md

 This also allows RTD and RQM to be able to link to IoT Platfom resources because both of those tools can link to requirements and/or change requests and can store the links.

 Now this approach doesn't work if the project areas are enabled for global configuration management.
 This is because RDNG can no longer store the backlink to a change request.
 But that's ok for now since the IoT Platform resources aren't versioned enabled (yet) and therefore couldn't be configuration contributing.
-We are still exploring how CE4IoTConnector might be made config-aware and still not store any links.
+We are still exploring how iotp-adaptor might be made config-aware and still not store any links.
 But that will be a future consideration when eclipse/Lyo OSLC4J and Lyo Designer become config aware.

 Now its clear that this approach is limited, requires a lot of knowledge about the specific link types, acceptable target resource types, and storage implementation details of the CE jazz.net applications.
-This results in some coupling between the CE jazz.net apps, and CE4IoTConnector.
+This results in some coupling between the CE jazz.net apps, and iotp-adaptor.
 We can see the negative effect of this coupling because the solution breaks if the project areas are config enabled.
 But this is not an atypical approach to doing integrations and configuration management aside, the coupling is actually pretty loose.

 ## OSLC Selection Dialogs